kent-map/chirpy/_posts/2026-03-29-landscape-cones-of-vision.md

 {% include embed/image.html src="wc:Cones of Vision No. 11 - View of Canterbury Cathedral from Neal's Place Road.jpg" aspect="0.671" caption="Cones of Vision No.11" %}

-**Cone 12: Junction of Glen Iris Avenue and St Thomas's Hill**
+**Cone 12: Junction of Glen Iris Avenue and St Thomas's Hill** Seen through garden foliage and a construction site on the south-east corner of Glen Iris Avenue at the junction with St Thomas's Hill, the Cathedral's west front is visible with green hills in the background.
+In summer time, this view will be partially obscured by green leaves

 {% include embed/image.html src="wc:Cones of Vision No. 12 - Junction of Glen Iris Avenue and St Thomas's Hill.jpg" aspect="0.671" caption="Cones of Vision No.12" %}